Observer-robust energy condition verification for warp drive spacetimes: Discussion

-Our analysis is restricted to classical energy conditions.
-Quantum energy inequalities \cite{ford1995, pfenning1997} provide weaker but more physical constraints on the stress-energy, and their systematic evaluation over observers remains an open problem.
-Additionally, our metrics are parameterized by a finite set of shape parameters ($v_s$, $R$, $\sigma$), and the results may not generalize to metrics outside this family.

-\paragraph{Future directions.} Several extensions are natural: (i)~metric-space optimization, where the shape function $f(r_s)$ itself is optimized to minimize energy condition violations; (ii)~integration of quantum inequality bounds \cite{ford1995}; (iii)~application to the broader landscape of warp drive metrics, including the Bobrick--Martire classification \cite{bobrick2021}; and (iv)~extension to non-vacuum backgrounds (e.g., cosmological spacetimes).
+\paragraph{Future directions.} Several extensions are natural: (i)~metric-space optimization, where the shape function $f(r_s)$ itself is optimized to minimize energy condition violations; (ii)~a curved-space (Fewster-type) quantum-inequality treatment, completing the semiclassical diagnostics of Section~\ref{sec:averaged-quantum}; (iii)~application to the broader family of warp drive metrics, including the Bobrick--Martire classification \cite{bobrick2021}; (iv)~extension to non-vacuum backgrounds (e.g., cosmological spacetimes); and (v)~the subleading shear contribution to the Type-IV imaginary part, suggested by the systematic excess of the measured $f$ over $\kappa\,\omega$ (Section~\ref{sec:shift-vorticity}), as a step toward a converse for the flat-slice family.